A Functional-Space Mean-Field Theory of Partially-Trained Three-Layer Neural Networks: Introduction

-where $\mu \in \Pcal(\Rbb \times \Rbb^d)$.
-In the MF limit, the GD training dynamics (in continuous time) corresponds to a Wasserstein gradient flow (GF) followed by $\mu$ in $\Pcal(\Rbb \times \Rbb^d)$, which can be proved to converge to global minimizers of the loss under suitable conditions \citep{nitanda2017stochastic, chizat2018global, rotskoff2018parameters, mei2018mean, wojtowytsch2020convergence}.
-Moreover, generalization and approximation guarantees can also be obtained for functions that exhibit an integral representation like \eqref{eq:integral_rep_shallow} \citep{bach2017breaking, ma2022barron}, thus establishing a theoretical picture for wide two-layer NNs in the MF scaling that covers optimization, approximation, and generalization.
-However, the theory is limited in a few ways.
-First, despite several interesting attempts \citep{nguyen2019mean, araujo2019mean, pham2020iclr, fang2021modeling, sirignano2022mean_deep}, an extension the theory to deeper NNs is not apparent.
-Second, the global convergence result of the training dynamics in the MF limit is asymptotic in both \emph{time} and \emph{width} --- on one hand, no convergence rate of GD training is known in general settings, thus obstructing theoretical guarantees at any finite training time; on the other hand, though there have been efforts on quantifying the fluctuations between finite-width shallow NNs and the MF limit \citep{mei2019mean, chen2020dynamical, sirignano2020mean_clt, de2020quantitative, pham2021fluctuation}, global convergence guarantees that hold both in the MF limit and for models with a (large but) finite width have not been obtained.
+where $\mu$ is a probability measure on $\Rbb \times \Rbb^d$.
+The gradient flow (GF) training dynamics (i.e., GD with an infinitesimal step size) of the model's parameters corresponds to an evolution of $\mu$ under a Wasserstein GF \citep{ambrosio2008gradient} in the space of probability measures, which, in the MF limit, is known to converge to global minimizers of the loss under suitable conditions \citep{nitanda2017stochastic, chizat2018global, rotskoff2018parameters, mei2018mean, wojtowytsch2020convergence}.
+Moreover, generalization and approximation guarantees can also be obtained for functions that exhibit an integral representation like \eqref{eq:integral_rep_shallow} \citep{bach2017breaking, ma2022barron}, thus establishing a solid theoretical framework for MF $2$L NNs that covers optimization, approximation, and generalization.
+Nonetheless, the theory is still limited in two major aspects: (1) an extension of the theory to deeper NNs is not apparent; (2) no convergence rate of the training loss is known in general settings, making it challenging to derive theoretical guarantees for finite training time (see discussions in Section~\ref{sec:related}).

-In this work, we consider a type of \emph{partially-trained three-layer NN (\ptl NN)} defined as:
+In this work, we consider a type of \emph{partially-trained three-layer (P-$3$L) NN} defined as: